 • Articulating the organization’s strategic direction to the NSCRT team and partners.

-• Overseeing registration processes and managing the NSCRT register.
+• Overseeing the NSCRT register.

 • Cultivating and maintaining strong relationships with key partners and collaborators.